alyssating/CS201-p0-person/README.md

 ```bash
 Person201[] list = readURL(url);
 ```
 Run the program and note the last name and the number of names printed to answer the questions in the reflect form linked at the end of this document.
+Refer to [this guide](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/APTWorkflow.md#running-your-code) for more on running programs.
 </details>

 ### Create and Run a New Java Class: **Person201Solo.java**